hangx969/learning-notes/Docker-Kubernetes/helm/helm部署prometheus-stack全家桶.md

 For kube-prometheus-stack: CRDs are firstly extracted from helm charts then installed independently using kubectl apply, which is defined in pipelines.

 The reason for installing CRDs separately is that based on [helm document](https://helm.sh/docs/topics/charts/#limitations-on-crds), CRDs will only be installed one time on the fresh install, after which helm will not re-install nor upgrade them during helm chart upgrade.
-But Mimer considers that not updating CRDs is more breaking than doing it.
+But azure_global considers that not updating CRDs is more breaking than doing it.

 Then they suggests that CRDs can be extracted from the helm package and be installed using kubectl apply.